 A conservatorship may be general, limited or for a single transaction.

-Arizona Conservator’s Powers and Duties
+What are an Arizona Conservator’s Powers and Duties

 Subject to certain limitations, so long as he/she acts reasonably to accomplish the purposes for the conservatorship, a general conservator in Arizona has numerous powers, including: